pburkholder/fips-140-the-rough-spots/README.md

-# Welcome to FIPS-140 is not awesome
+# Welcome to FIPS 140: the non-awesome parts

 Caveats